E2 R rawpixel 4354

 Learn More

-How educators connect with one another is a critical component for the success of Educator to Educator Relationships.
-These actions can be organized into three categories: connect professionally, connect personally, promote Inclusion and reduce bias.
+How educators connect with one another is a critical element of healthy relationships.
+These actions are: connect professionally, connect personally, and promote inclusion and reduce bias.

 1. Collie et al., 2015; Renshaw et al., 2015; van Horn et al., 2004